-On February 28, 1999, ING Barings, financial advisor to PIA, delivered its oral opinion to the PIA Board, which was subsequently confirmed in writing to the effect that, as of such date, and based upon the assumptions made, matters considered and limits of review as set forth in such opinion, the Initial Exchange Ratio is fair to the stockholders of PIA from a financial point of view.
-The amount of the Merger Consideration was determined pursuant to negotiations between PIA and SPAR with recommendations from ING Barings.
-No limitations were imposed by PIA on ING Barings and no instructions were given to ING Barings with respect to the investigations made or procedures followed in rendering its opinion.
+On February 28, 1999, ING Barings, financial advisor to PIA, delivered its oral opinion to the PIA Board, which was subsequently confirmed in writing to the effect that, as of such date, and based upon the assumptions made, matters considered and limits of review as set forth in such opinion, the Exchange Ratio is fair to the stockholders of PIA from a financial point of view.
 References herein to the "ING Barings Opinion" refer to the written opinion of ING Barings dated as of February 28, 1999.
-In making its determination to approve the Merger, the PIA Board relied, among other things, on the ING Barings Opinion.
-See "--Background of the Merger" and "--PIA's Reasons for the Merger."

 A COPY OF THE ING BARINGS OPINION, WHICH SETS FORTH THE ASSUMPTIONS MADE, MATTERS CONSIDERED AND CERTAIN LIMITATIONS ON THE SCOPE OF REVIEW UNDERTAKEN BY ING BARINGS, IS ATTACHED TO THIS PROXY STATEMENT AS ANNEX D. HOLDERS OF PIA COMMON STOCK ARE URGED TO READ THE ING BARINGS OPINION IN ITS ENTIRETY.
-THE ING BARINGS OPINION IS DIRECTED ONLY TO THE FAIRNESS FROM A FINANCIAL POINT OF VIEW OF THE INITIAL EXCHANGE RATIO PURSUANT TO THE MERGER.
+THE ING BARINGS OPINION IS DIRECTED ONLY TO THE FAIRNESS FROM A FINANCIAL POINT OF VIEW OF THE EXCHANGE RATIO PURSUANT TO THE MERGER.
 THE ING BARINGS OPINION DOES NOT ADDRESS THE MERITS OF THE UNDERLYING DECISION OF PIA TO ENGAGE IN THE MERGER AND DOES NOT CONSTITUTE A RECOMMENDATION TO ANY HOLDER OF PIA COMMON STOCK AS TO HOW SUCH STOCKHOLDER SHOULD VOTE.
 THE SUMMARY OF THE ING BARINGS OPINION SET FORTH IN THIS PROXY STATEMENT IS QUALIFIED IN ITS ENTIRETY BY REFERENCE TO THE FULL TEXT OF SUCH OPINION.

-In arriving at the ING Barings Opinion, ING Barings, among other things:

-- reviewed a draft of the Merger Agreement as of February 27, 1999, by and between the PIA Parties and the SPAR Companies; - reviewed drafts of the other Merger Documents, as defined in the Merger Agreement, as of February 27, 1999; - reviewed the SPAR Marketing Companies' audited financial statements for the two fiscal years ended March 31, 1998 and unaudited financial information for the nine months ended December 31, 1998; - reviewed the Asset Purchase Agreement (the "MCI Agreement") among MCI, SMCI and John H. Wile (the sole stockholder of MCI) dated December 22, 1998, as amended by a First Amendment dated January 15, 1999; - reviewed MCI's audited financial statements for the two fiscal years ended December 31, 1997 and unaudited financial statements for the fiscal year ended December 31, 1998; - reviewed PIA's Form 10-Ks and related financial information for the two fiscal years ended December 31, 1997; PIA's Form 10-Q and related unaudited financial statements for the nine months ended October 2, 1998 and unaudited financial information for the fiscal year ended January 1, 1999; - reviewed certain information, including financial forecasts, relating to the business, earnings, cash flow, assets, liabilities and prospects of SPAR and PIA, as well as related cost savings and expenses expected to result from the Merger furnished to it by SPAR and PIA, respectively; - conducted discussions with members of senior management and representatives of SPAR and PIA concerning their respective businesses and prospects before and after giving effect to the Merger; - reviewed the historical and projected results of SPAR and PIA with those of certain companies that it deemed relevant; - compared the proposed financial terms of the Merger with the financial terms, to the extent publicly available, of certain other transactions which it deemed to be relevant; and

-- reviewed such other financial studies and analyses and took into account such other matters as it deemed necessary, including its assessment of general economic, market and monetary conditions.
+In arriving at the ING Barings Opinion, ING Barings, among other things: (i) reviewed a draft of the Merger Agreement as of February 27, 1999, by and between the PIA Parties and the SPAR Companies; (ii) reviewed drafts of the other Merger Documents as defined in the Merger Agreement, as of February 27, 1999; (iii) reviewed the SPAR Marketing Companies' audited financial statements for the two fiscal years ended March 31, 1998 and unaudited financial information for the nine months ended December 31, 1998; (iv) reviewed the Asset Purchase Agreement (the "MCI Agreement") among MCI, SMCI and John H. Wile (the sole stockholder of MCI) dated December 22, 1998, as amended by a First Amendment dated January 15, 1999; (v) reviewed MCI's audited financial statements for the two fiscal years ended December 31, 1997 and unaudited financial statements for the fiscal year ended December 31, 1998; (vi) reviewed PIA's Form 10-Ks and related financial information for the two fiscal years ended December 31, 1997; PIA's Form 10-Q and related unaudited financial statements for the nine months ended October 2, 1998 and unaudited financial information for the fiscal year ended December 31, 1998; (vii) reviewed certain information, including financial forecasts, relating to the business, earnings, cash flow, assets, liabilities and prospects of SPAR and PIA, as well as related cost savings and expenses expected to result from the Merger furnished to it by SPAR and PIA, respectively; (viii) conducted discussions with members of senior management and representatives of SPAR and PIA concerning their respective businesses and prospects before and after giving effect to the Merger; (ix) reviewed the historical and projected results of SPAR and PIA with those of certain companies that it deemed relevant; (x) compared the proposed financial terms of the Merger with the financial terms, to the extent publicly available, of certain other transactions which it deemed to be relevant; and (xi) reviewed such other financial studies and analyses and took into account such other matters as it deemed necessary, including its assessment of general economic, market and monetary conditions.